octokit/octokit.js/README.md

 # octokit.js

-> The all-batteries-included Octokit SDK for Browser, Node.js, and Deno.
+> The all-batteries-included GitHub SDK for Browsers, Node.js, and Deno.

 The `octokit` package integrates the three main Octokit libraries